-The BM-SC initiates the MBMS Session Update procedure when the service attributes (e.g. Service Area) for an ongoing MBMS Broadcast service session shall be modified, e.g. the Session Update procedure for EPS is initiated by BM-SC to notify eNBs to join or leave the service area.
+The BM-SC initiates the MBMS Session Update procedure when the service attributes (e.g. Service Area or ARP) for an ongoing MBMS Broadcast service session shall be modified, e.g. the Session Update procedure for EPS is initiated by BM-SC to notify eNBs to join or leave the service area.
+Update of the QoS(ARP) is triggered when the priority of a broadcast data flow of a group communication service is changed as specified in TS 23.468 [24].

-The attributes that can be modified by the Session Update Request are the MBMS service area, Access indicator, and the List of MBMS control plane nodes.
+The attributes that can be modified by the Session Update Request are the MBMS service area, Access indicator, MBMS data transfer start, QoS(ARP) and the List of MBMS control plane nodes.
 A node receiving the Session Update Request determines how the attributes have changed by comparing the attributes in the message with corresponding attributes in its stored MBMS Bearer Context.